 Maine Coast Semester at Chewonki is a semester-long academically rigorous residential program in Wiscasset, Maine, serving high school juniors.
 Learning takes place in classrooms, in the field, on the coast, at the farm, in the forest, and on extended wilderness trips.
 Side by side with their teachers, students explore the concepts behind human ecology, the intersection between humans and their natural, social, and built environments.

-- Elementary School at Chewonki opened in 2015 and currently serves 21 students in grades 3-7.
+- Chewonki Elementary and Middle School opened in 2015 and currently serves 21 students in grades 3-7.
 The school offers an interdisciplinary, place-based curriculum drawing on Chewonki’s resources to provide academic and experiential learning in a supportive community.